CogStack/cogstack-platform-toolkit/docs/observability/customization/custom-prometheus-configs.md

     # __metrics_path__: /path/metrics  # Optionally override the metrics path, the default is just /metrics
 # ... add all targets
 ```

+Note that this project is setup to run Grafana Alloy to push metrics from individual VMs.
+The config in `prometheus/scrape-configs/exporters/` is an alternative way, allowing you to pull metrics from any other services.

 ## Custom Prometheus Scrape Configs

 You can add compeltely custom prometheus scrape configs and recording rules by mounting in docker.